matthew-cheney/vocab-farming/README.md

 After you set up the API, you will have to set the GOOGLE_APPLICATION_CREDENTIALS environment variable every time you start a new terminal session:

 export GOOGLE_APPLICATION_CREDENTIALS=\<path_to_api_key\>

+## Preprocessing Chapters
+The Utils directory contains 2 scripts to help prepare texts for this project.
+They are called Full_Text_To_Raw_Chapters_Template.py and Raw_Chapters_To_Formatted_Template.py.
+However, these files are simply templates, and will likely need to be modified slightly to work with any specific book.